MoarTube/MoarTube-Client/README.md

 ### Open the MoarTube Client

-Open a web browser at [localhost:8080](http://localhost:8080) to view the MoarTube Client user interface.
+Open a web browser at [localhost:8080](http://localhost:8080) to view the MoarTube Client user interface and log into your node.

 ### Default Login Credentials